The Lavin Agency Speakers Bureau

 — Titus Kaphar, The Atlantic

 Art has the power to reframe our history.
 When you dislodge history from its status as the “past,” you unearth its contemporary relevance, says award-winning artist Titus Kaphar.
 Titus works with history—history writ large, as well as his own story, familial and personal—to offer a stirring portrait of the here and now.
-His body of work is diverse, in both form and substance, speaking to the most vital discussions happening around race, diversity, and reconciliation in the United States.
+His body of work is broad, in both form and substance, speaking to the most vital discussions happening around race, inclusion, and reconciliation in the United States.

 Titus’s debut feature film, Exhibiting Forgiveness, follows a Black artist on the path to success who receives an unexpected visit from his estranged father.
 It delves into trauma, resilience, and the power of art, and premiered at Sundance alongside works by titans like Steven Soderbergh.
 Exhibiting Forgiveness is “strikingly flawless” (RogerEbert.com) and “visually stunning” (Deadline).
 Variety calls it “a feel-the-reality movie, a drama willing to scald.
 That’s its quiet power.”